• Skip to primary navigation

 Yum

-These quick and easy pistachio muffins are made with pistachio flour so they’re naturally gluten free and full of pistachio flavor.
-They’re naturally green colored by adding matcha powder and can be made entirely in a blender by grinding up pistachios to make your own flour!
+These quick and easy pistachio muffins are made with your very own homemade pistachio flour so they’re naturally gluten free and full of pistachio flavor.
+They get a hint of green coloring by adding matcha powder and can be prepared entirely in a blender by grinding up pistachios to make your own flour!

 close up of a pistachio muffin sitting on a muffin wrapper with a bite missing

-If you’re new to baking with pistachio nuts, this recipe uses pistachio flour, and includes instructions to use store bought or make your own.
-Please note that this is an original recipe, not a Jello pudding pistachio muffin recipe so save that preservative laden instant pudding mix.
+This recipe uses pistachio flour, and includes instructions to use store bought or make your own.
+Please note that this is a from scratch original recipe, not a Jello pudding pistachio muffin recipe so save that instant pudding mix for another day.

-This is a from scratch version that gets its pistachio flavor from the nuts themselves paired with a touch of almond extract to intensify it.
-Trust me, it will still rock your tastebuds and deliver a good pistachio punch of flavor.
+It gets its pistachio flavor from the nuts themselves paired with a touch of almond extract to intensify it.
+Trust me, it will still deliver a good pistachio punch of flavor.

-This recipe is naturally gluten free, dairy free, and are naturally tinted green color using a secret ingredient, matcha (which is entirely optional).
+This recipe is dairy free as well and gets naturally tinted green using a secret ingredient, matcha powder (which is entirely optional).
+No mystery ingredients and preservatives here!

 Overhead of six pistachio muffins laid out on a white background with powdered sugar on top